a-ruivo/portfolio/README.md

 <h1 align="center"> Portfolio - Allan Ruivo Wildner </h1>
-My name is Allan Ruivo Wildner, and this repository serves as a portfolio of the projects I've developed as part of my journey to grow as a professional.
+My name is Allan Ruivo Wildner, and this repository serves as a portfolio of the personal projects I've developed as part of my journey to grow as a professional.
 It highlights the technical skills I've acquired and applied along the way.

 # Summary
 - [Project 1](#project-1)